nubart/blog-en/_posts/2017-12-08-how-to-get-visitor-data-museum.md

 ## The struggle to get visitor data

-In the museum, the easiest data to obtain is probably the number of visitors, but anything else becomes complicated.
+In a museum, the easiest data to obtain is probably the number of visitors, but anything else becomes complicated.
 When selling the tickets at the reception desk, many museums ask their visitors where they’re from or which is their zip code.
 But this may not only be an annoyance to visitors, it also adds a complication for the reception staff.
 The person at the counter, in addition to giving change or explaining some basic infomration, must also take down the data.
 What seemed simple at first can easily become complicated during peak hours.

-But, what’s worse, this method doesn’t capture some of the most important data for a museum director: How long do they stay in the museum?
+But, what’s worse, this method doesn’t capture some of the most important data for a museum director: Where are  my visitors coming from?
+How long do they stay in the museum?
 How did they like the exhibits?
 What displays did they find most interesting?

 ## Nubart as a tool for capturing visitor data